 - Diet: Feeding your cat the right diet can really help keep their mouth healthy.
 If possible, try to feed your cat a mix of wet food and biscuits, as the chewing required to eat biscuits helps to remove some of the plaque that builds up on their teeth throughout the day.
 Try to keep sugary human foods and treats to a minimum.
 If your cat is prone to dental problems, your vet can recommend a special dental diet designed to stop the build-up of plaque.

 - Check-ups: Regular dental check-ups with your vet will help prevent problems from becoming serious.
 A good time for a dental check-up is at their yearly booster vaccination.

 - Dental treats: You can buy dental treats for cats designed to help keep their teeth clean.
 These are fine as an occasional treat, but you shouldn’t rely on them for your cat’s dental health.

 When to contact your vet

 Book an appointment with your vet if you think your cat might have dental disease.
 Your vet will be able to examine inside his/her mouth, which we know can be tricky at home!
-Contact your vet for an urgent appointment if your cat is unable to close his/her mouth, or has stopped eating.
+Contact your vet for an urgent appointment if your cat has broken a tooth, is unable to close his/her mouth, or has stopped eating.